 UPDATE: A few weeks after this was written, a federal judge issued an injunction that put a stop to these new rules for now.
 See a whole article explaining the status here.
 I will try to get back here and post updates on the issue as it develops.

-It used to be that if a white collar worker was paid any more than $23,660 per year, you didn’t have to worry about tracking their time or paying overtime hours.
-The rules have changed the threshold to $47,476, or $913 per week, which is quite a jump.
-That means if any of your white collar workers are paid less than that, you’re now required to pay them overtime (generally understood as time and a half) if they work more than 40 hours a week.
+It used to be that if you paid a white collar worker any more than $23,660 per year, you didn’t have to worry about tracking their time or paying overtime hours.
+The rules have changed the threshold to $47,476, or $913 per week.
+That is quite a jump.
+So, if you pay any of your white collar workers less than that, the law now requires you to pay them overtime (generally understood as time and a half) if they work more than 40 hours a week.

-Depending on how your facility is structured, this change might not affect you much — or it might seem like you need to make some major changes.
+This change might not affect you much, depending on how your facility is structured.
+Or, it might seem like you need to make some major changes.